TanyaSeagull/Natours/README.md

-This project is based on UDEMY course "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" by Jonas Schmedtmann
+This project is for the course "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" by Jonas Schmedtmann